7+ Best Cloud Security Tips to Keep Your Data Safe in the Cloud

-This platform hosts the software and makes it available to a number of clients and users.
+This platform hosts the software and makes it available to several clients and users.
 Examples: Google Apps, Facebook, and Dropbox.

 FAQs on Cloud Security Tips

 This section is going to cover the most frequently asked question related to cloud security tips.